 I paid a visit to the street the following day, on April 21, and was disheartened to see that whatever the construction worker had done was going to waste following the rain.
-Not knowing much about road construction, all they had done was to pour some black liquid on the road in preparation for black topping but the rains had turned it onto a mess (see image below)!
+Not knowing much about road construction, to me, it appeared that what they had done was to prepare the road for black-topping.
+But the rains had turned it onto a mess (see image below)!

 I thought, “Oh no!
 They are giving up!
 The neighborhood is giving up!”
 But little did I know….

-So, in less than a week since the neighborhood took action, their road has been black topped.
+So, in about a week since the neighborhood took action, their road has been black-topped.

 I keep saying that, it’s not that we in Nepal CAN’T do what we are supposed to do, what need to be done.
 Rather that we WON’T do them!